the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 One of the main causes of climate change is deforestation of the planet.

-This results in an ever decreasing capacity of nature to absorb CO2 emissions that generate a gradual global temperature rise.
+This results in an ever decreasing ability of nature to absorb CO2 emissions that generate a progressive global temperature rise.

 WE BELIEVE IN A SUSTAINABLE WORLD